nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_medication_list.md

 ## MedicationStatement.dosage.timing ##

-** MUST NOT be used in Transfer of Care ** but is captured as part of the <FHIR element <b>MedicationStatement.dosage.additionalInstruction</b> string.
+**MUST NOT** be used in Transfer of Care, but is captured as part of the <FHIR element <b>MedicationStatement.dosage.additionalInstruction</b> string.

 ## MedicationStatement.dosage.text ##
 A single plain text phrase describing the entire medication dosage and administration directions, including dose quantity and medication frequency. e.g. "1 tablet at night" or "20mg at 10pm" This is the form of dosage direction text normally available from UK GP systems.